 The ability to recommend songs and vote on their accuracy will require registration.
 Furthermore, song samples can be played directly within the TuneFind website, allowing users to easily identify the song they are looking for.
 In addition to listing songs that appear, TuneFind also provides links to purchase or stream each individual song.

 Similar to TuneFind, WhatSong is a website that indexes the songs that appear in television shows and movies.
 Unfortunately, WhatSong does not include video games in their database, so if you’re a gamer, you’ll probably want to stick with TuneFind.
-Furthermore, WhatSong has a significantly smaller database when compared to TuneFind.
-At the time of this writing, WhatSong’s database consists of about 2100 movies and 256 TV shows.
+That being said, there is an option to “Add a Game” if you are a registered user, so it’s possible that WhatSong may add videogame music to its database in the future.

 Shazam has been a must-have app for music lovers for a number of years.
 The app allows users to discover new music literally wherever they go.
-Whenever you hear a song you like – whether it’s on the radio, playing in a bar, or featured on a TV show or movie – Shazam can quickly and easily identify unknown songs.
+Whenever you hear an unknown song – whether it’s on the radio, playing in a bar, or featured on a TV show or movie – Shazam can quickly and easily identify it.
 In addition to accurately identifying all of the songs you come across, the Shazam app integrates a number of other useful features.

 When Shazam identifies the song, you will be presented with the track info.
 In addition, you have the ability to share your latest music discovery with your friends via a Snap.
 While Shazam from within SnapChat seems to take a tiny bit longer to identify songs, it’s still just as accurate.